cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 ## Proof Generation with Pseudonym

 This section defines the `ProofGenWithNym` operations, for calculating a BBS proof with a pseudonym.
-The BBS proof is extended to include a zero-knowledge proof of correctness of the pseudonym value, i.e., that is correctly calculated using the (undisclosed) pseudonym secret (`nym_secret`), and that is "bound" to the underlying BBS signature (i.e., that the `nym_secret` value is signed by the Signer).
+The BBS proof is extended to include a zero-knowledge proof of correctness of the pseudonym value, i.e., that is correctly calculated using the (undisclosed) pseudonym secret (`nym_secrets`), and that is "bound" to the underlying BBS signature (i.e., that the `nym_secrets` value is signed by the Signer).

 Validating the proof (see `ProofVerifyWithNym` defined in (#proof-verification-with-pseudonym)), guarantees authenticity and integrity of the header, presentation header and disclosed messages, knowledge of a valid BBS signature as well as correctness and ownership of the pseudonym.